 Chris Read (56 not out) and Paul Franks (13 not out) saw Nottinghamshire safely through to the close as the two captains shook hands two balls early.

-Notts return to the top of the table, a point clear of Warwickshire who drew with Durham on Friday, although the West Midlands side have a game in hand.
+Notts return to the top of the table, a point clear of Warwickshire who although the West Midlands side have a game in hand.

 Lancashire, who still only have one win from nine matches after winning the Championship last season, began the final day of a severely rain-affected match on 321-9.